Last updated on October 17, 2025

 Sealed and draft are very similar formats with one key difference: whether or not you build your deck on-the-fly or from a static pool of cards.

-But if you’re looking for a fun way to start your MTG collection, sealed is the format for you.
+If you want for a fun way to start your MTG collection, Sealed is the format for you.

 Difficulty